turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

   </ul></i>

 <p><h3>How do you link a CSS stylesheet to your HTML document?</h3>
+<p> <i> You would need to use an external linking method.
+You would create a .css file.
+Its best to either place
+it in the same folder as HTML file or in root css folder.
+You will need to use <link> element with href attribute and specify the type of document you are linking with type attribute.
+You will also need to use rel attribute to specify relationship between html page and the file you are linking.
+This should be set to "stylesheet"</i>

 <p><h3>When is it useful to use external stylesheets as opposed to using interal CSS?</h3>
 <p><h3>Describe what a color hex code is.</h3>
 <p><h3>What are the three parts of an HSL color property?</h3>